saltycoder417/pwn.college-srikar/Comprehending_Commands.md

 ## References

-Add an references or videos you used while solving the challenge.
+The references used were the problem statements in pwn.college, where they explained each command for each challenge.

 # 13. finding files: